yingweiwo

 Therapeutic Uses

-Miglitol is indicated as an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes mellitus./Included in US product label/
+1-Deoxynojirimycin/ analogues and derivatives; α-glucosidase/antagonists and inhibitors; enzyme inhibitors.
+In healthy individuals, a single dose may result in a sustained decrease in postprandial blood glucose levels for 3-4 hours.
+Miglitol is indicated as an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes. /US product label contains/

 Pharmacodynamics

-Miglitol, an oral alpha-glucosidase inhibitor, is a desoxynojirimycin derivative that delays the digestion of ingested carbohydrates, thereby resulting in a smaller rise in blood glucose concentration following meals.
-As a consequence of plasma glucose reduction, miglitol reduce levels of glycosylated hemoglobin in patients with Type II (non-insulin-dependent) diabetes mellitus.
-Systemic nonenzymatic protein glycosylation, as reflected by levels of glycosylated hemoglobin, is a function of average blood glucose concentration over time.
-Because its mechanism of action is different, the effect of miglitol to enhance glycemic control is additive to that of sulfonylureas when used in combination.
-In addition, miglitol diminishes the insulinotropic and weight-increasing effects of sulfonylureas.
-Miglitol has minor inhibitory activity against lactase and consequently, at the recommended doses, would not be expected to induce lactose intolerance.
+Miglitol is an oral alpha-glucosidase inhibitor, a derivative of deoxynojirimycin, that delays the digestion of ingested carbohydrates, thereby reducing the postprandial rise in blood glucose concentration.
+Due to the reduced plasma glucose levels, miglitol can lower glycated hemoglobin levels in patients with type II (non-insulin-dependent) diabetes.
+Systemic non-enzymatic protein glycosylation, reflected in glycated hemoglobin levels, is a function of mean blood glucose concentration over time.
+Due to their different mechanisms of action, miglitol's effect in enhancing glycemic control has an additive effect when used in combination with sulfonylureas.
+Furthermore, miglitol can reduce the insulin-stimulating and weight-gaining effects of sulfonylureas.
+Miglitol has a weak inhibitory effect on lactase; therefore, at recommended doses, it is not expected to cause lactose intolerance.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.